Why it Matters

 Combined with record low summertime extent, Arctic sea ice has exhibited a new pattern of poor winter recovery.
 In the past, a low-ice year would be followed by a rebound to near-average conditions, but 2002 was followed by two more low-ice years, both of which almost matched the 2002 record.
 Although wintertime recovery of Arctic sea ice improved somewhat after 2006, wintertime extents remained below the long-term average.
 In 2015, 2016, and 2017, Arctic sea ice set three consecutive record lows for its wintertime maximum extent.
 In 2018, Arctic sea ice maximum extent was the second lowest in the satellite record.

-Antarctic sea ice has grown about 1 percent per decade.
-The ice growth results from a combination of winds and ocean circulation.
+Antarctic sea ice has experienced a mix of changes.
+Some months have shown an increase of roughly 1 percent per decade, other months have shown smaller increases, and some months have shown small negative trends.
+Ice growth results from a combination of winds and ocean circulation.
 Several recent studies have linked sea ice trends in Antarctica to changes in the Pacific Ocean.

 Decline in Arctic sea ice thickness